openmfp/portal-ui-lib/README.md

 The library executes rest calls `"/rest/**"` against backend running with the library [portal-servet-lib](https://github.com/openmfp/portal-server-lib?tab=readme-ov-file#portal-server-library).
-In order for the calls to reach your backend the `proxy.config.json` needs to be provided, with the target reaching the place where the backend is running `"target": "http://localhost:3000"`.
+In order for the calls to reach your backend the `proxy.config.json` needs to be provided, with the target reaching the place where and on what port the backend is running `"target": "http://localhost:3000"`.

 ```json
 {